Thanks to Kelly for suggesting our Baby Name of the Day.

 In Greek myth, Orion was a heroic figure, both in life and beyond.
 Odysseus met him in the underworld.

 Written accounts of his feats are lost, but we know a few things about the legendary hunter: he could walk on the water, because his father was Poseidon, god of the oceans.
 He wasn’t always virtuous or even-tempered.
 In fact, he met his death at the hands of an oversized scorpion, dispatched by Gaia.
 Why, you ask?
-While hunting, Orion boasted that he could kill every animal on earth, and Gaia – the personification of the Earth – was displeased.
+While hunting, Orion boasted that he could kill every animal on earth.
+Gaia – the personification of the Earth – took revenge.